Money Laundering Crimes in Florida

 Samir: “That– That doesn’t really help us, Michael.”

 Peter: “I can’t believe what a bunch of nerds we are.
 We’re looking up ‘money laundering’ in a dictionary.”

-That scene from the movie shows the problem that occurs when an unlawful activity becomes so profitable that the criminal needs a way to clean or launder the money so that it can be spent.
+So what happens when an unlawful activity becomes so profitable that the criminal needs a way to clean or launder the money so that it can be spent?

 Under Florida law, a conviction for money laundering requires proof that the defendant was transporting money or conducting transactions with the intent to conduct some other illegal activity.

 A conviction requires proof that the defendant actually knew that the property involved in a financial transaction represented the proceeds of some form of unlawful activity.

 The state and federal government is looking for more civil asset forfeiture cases.
 Seizures are way up and the government is claiming it is because the shuttering of nonessential businesses during the COVID-19 (coronavirus) has made a “tremendous impact” on the money laundering systems.

 Some cyber crimes involve the use of bitcoins in an attempt to bypass the traditional banking system through the use of this cyber-currency.
 Florida law now includes “virtual currency” as a type of “monetary instruments” for the purpose of Florida’s Money Laundering Act.

 Most virtual currency transactions will not qualify for prosecutions under this revised statute because the charge must be supported by evidence of intent and knowledge.